universal_crc

 Universal_crc is a utility for generating optimized ANSI C code for CRC calculation.
 It is developed by Danjel McGougan <danjel.mcgougan@gmail.com> and is licensed under the GPL.

-Download version 1.2 - source and win32 exe
+Download version 1.3a - source and win32 exe

-Compile it using "gcc -O2 -o universal_crc universal_crc.c".
+Compile the source with "gcc -Os -o universal_crc universal_crc.c".

-This is from the help text of the utility:
+This is from the help text of the utility and serves as documentation:

 Usage: universal_crc <parameters>